kyoto-framework/kyoto/docs/getting-started/example-with-guide.md

 ## Page

 Now, we can define our page.
-Page is represented by a struct which implements `Page` interface.
+A page is represented by a struct which implements `Page` interface.
-Page requires method, returning ready for use template.
-In this example, we will store our page markup in `page.index.html`.
+The Page's required method is for returning a ready-to-use template.
+In this example, we will store our mark-up in `page.index.html`.
-`kyoto.Funcs` is a function, that returns FuncMap.
-This funcmap is required for correct work of some `kyoto` features.
+`kyoto.Funcs` is a function that returns FuncMap.
+This funcmap is required for the correct working of some `kyoto` features.

 ```go title="page.index.go"
 package main